ronaldoussoren/pyobjc/docs/apinotes/Message.rst

 .. note::

-   This framework is only available for 32-bit code, and was removed in Mac OS X 10.9.
+   This framework is only available for 32-bit code, and was removed in macOS 10.9.